 Information accessibility

 Case management information that lives on a local network or requires a VPN can create access challenges.
 Desktop applications require maintenance and different users end up with different versions of software often resulting in incompatibility of files or work product.
-How much valuable time is used to shift between on-premises, desktop applications, or physical documents that could be centralized in the cloud?
+How much valuable time is used to shift between on-premises, desktop applications, or physical documents that could be centralized in a cloud-based case management tool?

 Data protection and security